kasibkismath/ledger-app/README.md

 To run the application use `npm start`.

 ## Run the tests and application
-To execute the unit test cases and run the application, use `npm start:with:test`.
+To execute the unit test cases and run the application, use `npm run start:with:test`.

 ### Contact
 Do feel free to contact [me](mailto:kasibkismath@gmail.com) for any queries and this project is open for development.